cyrus-/typy/README.md

 More pragmatically:
 * You'll discover errors sooner.
 * You won't have to deal with `None` creeping up where it shouldn't.
-* Your code will run slightly faster (it's still running under Python, but the tydy compiler can use fast data representations underneath.)
+* Your code will run slightly faster (it's still running under Python, but the `tydy` compiler can choose fast data representations underneath.)
 * You will have to write fewer tests.
 * You will be less worried about test coverage.
+* Because `tydy` is embedded into Python, interoperability with any existing Python code is easy and doesn't cost anything.

 Contribute!
 -----------